kwobny/Old-Robotics-Repo/README.md

 Make sure rot drive radius measures radius and power from the center point of the robot.

-Make multiple sets of buffers.

-Rethink the structure of the multiple buffers concept.
-Aim for having no second set of buffers.
-If not possible, then maybe have another set of individual buffers (main, lintrans, and rotate) that are titled experimental buffers.

-Create a public function titled setSyncDirection which sets from which buffer (motor buffers, aux, or universal/main) to which buffer (aux or universal/main) the syncMotors syncs the motors to and from.
-Make it by creating an enum for buffers (motor buffers, aux, and main/universal).
-Make sure that this function stores the from and to enum in 2 class fields, as well as switching the references to each thing.

-(Look at above) Or consider just make 2 public fields in Base class detailing which buffer to and from.
-Use enum for this option.
+Make sure motor buffer wheel values are all initialized to 0 in beginning

+Get rid of multiple buffers concept.
+There will only be a single set of buffers.
+It was found that ILI for wait for distance does not need to get values from another buffer.

-Edit syncMotors function so that if from is the motor buffers, then another specialized syncing action occurs.
-Also make it so that automatic syncing of universal buffer to actuators is removed.
-Also edit it so that function runs motorCali if "to" is the universal buffer.
-Make sure is public.
+Edit syncMotors so that automatic syncing of universal buffer to actuators is removed.
+Also edit it so that function runs motorCali instead.
+Make sure this function is public, so that robot code can execute it.

 In motorCali, multiply the universal/main buffer values by the buffer's scale factor value when uploading those values to the actuator motors.

 Make a subclass for the linear translate buffer and other buffers where necessary, which inherits from the base buffer class.
-Do this to accommodate the 2 sets of rx and ry values for just the linear translation.
+Do this to accommodate the set of rx and ry values for just the linear translation.
 Look far below for instructions on making lin trans buffer subclass

 Think of making an empty wait, or a wait until program ends, so that it can be used at the end of code to continue executing loop functions like motorCali.
 If implementing, think about integrating this wait into the base code itself instead of outside, to add efficiency.

 Think about making 2 periods of execution for native interval commands, one for high frequency call/execute and one for low frequency execution.

-Also think about what the period of execution should be.
+Also think about what the period of morotCali execution should be.
 It can be 0.1 seconds or so i guess?

-Think about combining setSyncDirection and syncMotors, if you are going to do it, and how to do it.

-Consider/think about renaming the Universal buffer to the main buffer.

-Consider multiplying aux and main buffer values by their respective scale factors when syncing them to each other.

 Consider removing syncMotor execution in rotate robot and lintrans function, and adding syncMotor execution in more comprex commands which use the lintrans and rotate basic functions.
 Do this so that when using in teleOp and applying both commands, that syncMotors is executed once instead of twice.